EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 Have you conceded any point during the entire interaction?
 If you find yourself moving from one argument to another repeatedly, it's likely you are [shifting the goalposts](https://en.wikipedia.org/wiki/Moving_the_goalposts).
 At some point during a debate one side should be able to concede something.

-Think back, have their been any points made by your opponent that you have no answer to?
+Think back, have there been any points made by your opponent that you have no answer to?
 Acknowledge it before moving on.
 Did you feel ashamed or bad for not being able to "win"?
 You might be debating to win rather than to attain knowledge or truth.
 Try to detach emotionally from the discussion.

 - Practice conceding points where they are valid.
 - Agree the point being discussed at the beginning, agree the conditions by which one could prove the point valid (if applicable).